Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 	<img src="./assets/img/clue3-level3.png" alt="Level 3">
 </div>

-I like vim, but I don't hate emacs, but I wanted to go to the next level, so I prepended `view-source:` before the beginning of the url inside the address bar
+I like vim, but I don't hate Emacs, but I wanted to go to the next level, so I prepended `view-source:` before the beginning of the URL inside the address bar

 ![Address Bar](./assets/img/address-bar.jpg)